Nykatas/IngameRenderer/README.md

 # IngameRenderer

 *Some stuff to make your Minecraft Client look pretty ingame!
-Feel free to use this code but YOU'RE NOT ALLOWED TO EXPEND THIS CODE AS YOUR OWN!*
+Feel free to use this code but you're **not** allowed to publish the code as your own work!*

 ## ⚠️ Attention!